Meredith Haberfeld: CEO at ThinkHuman.

 What to do if the culture one finds oneself in has leadership behavior that does not create an ecosystem where people can thrive?

 - Start embodying it oneself to create a node of power within the organization.
 This node ripples out and influences those around them.

 - If you’re in an organization that clearly isn’t values aligned, leaving is also a great idea.
-We’re in a new world of work where people can leave rather than stay stuck like they did in the past where people took a job and stayed for their career.
+We’re in a new world of work where people can leave rather than stay stuck as they did in the past when people took a job and stayed for their career.
 And that is a good thing.
 It means leaders are more motivated than ever to embody behavior that creates a thriving ecosystem, as it not only creates better business outcomes, it’s a recruiting advantage.

 How do we get an employee’s full attention and best performance?